Sn0wEmpress/hakim-elysia/README.md

-# Elysia.js + MongoDB
+# Basic Student CRUD with Elysia.js + MongoDB
-A lightweight REST API boilerplate using Elysia.js and MongoDB.
+A simple and efficient REST API template designed for managing student records.
+This boilerplate leverages Elysia.js for building the API and MongoDB for data storage, providing a lightweight, fast solution for performing basic CRUD (Create, Read, Update, Delete) operations on student data.
+Ideal for quick setups, prototyping, or learning how to integrate MongoDB with modern web frameworks like Elysia.js.

 ## Features
 - 🚀 Superfast server with Elysia.js